Half-Time Show at the Jets Game

 Neighborhood: Letter From Abroad, Outer Boroughs

-There are four huge spiraling ramps through which the stadium's population of 80,000 enter and exit.
+We arrived at Giants Stadium.
+There are four huge spiraling ramps through which the stadium’s population of 80,000 enter and exit.
 They wind their way from the ground level up to the top, a huge cement coil faintly reminiscent of the Guggenheim Museum, though with a more prison vibe.

-My friend explained that it was a tradition for all the drinkers and smoker and rowdies to gather towards the top of this spirals at half time, and so when the half came we walked up to the top of one the concrete spirals and took in the scene.
+My friend explained that it was a tradition for all the drinkers, smokers and rowdies to gather towards the top of this spirals at half-time.
+When half-time came we walked up to the top of one the concrete spirals and took in the scene, imbibing huge drafts of second hand pot smoke and swigging from a bottle of whiskey we had smuggled in.

-We stood around imbibing huge drafts of second hand pot smoke and swigging from a bottle of whiskey we had smuggled in.
-There is something fascinatingly bleak about the industrial New Jersey landscape on a cold gray day; it looks post-apocalyptic, as hospitable to humans as a desert or the North Sea, and for a while we faced outward, taking in the view.
-Then we noticed that lots of people were leaning over the inside ledge and looking down.
+There is something fascinatingly bleak about the industrial New Jersey landscape on a cold gray day; it looks post-apocalyptic, as hospitable to humans as a desert or the North Sea, and for a while we faced outward, taking in the view, as though we were on the prow of a ship.
+Then we noticed that lots of people were leaning over the inside ledge and looking down to the bottom of the spiraling cement coil.
 We went to see what was going on.

 At the bottom of this huge concrete spiral five stories high was a drainage area made of concrete.
 There was something pleasingly symmetrical about the rings of concrete ramp spiraling downwards, like at the Guggenheim museum, except instead of looking down and seeing a lobby with people milling about, you looked down on an alien industrial space, a circle of concrete with drains built into it.
 There was no entrance; it was a six foot drop from the lowest part of the ramp to that bereft circle of concrete, on which some stray garbage had collected.
 It was not meant for human occupancy.